 Some vaccines can have spray usages.
 This is easiest system, isn't invasive, and doesn't cause problems for infection, if the preparation of solution follows the vaccine manufacturer's recommendations.
-Please be aware, however, that it isn't totally free of aware, nowever, that it isn't totally free o risks: it is important know that our chicks need some time to relax and return to a tranquil condition after vaccination (it is a very stressful event for our day-old chicks) in perfect climate conditions.
+Please be aware, however, that it isn't totally free of risks: it is important know that our chicks need some time to relax and return to a tranquil condition after vaccination (it is a very stressful event for our day-old chicks) in perfect climate conditions.
 When using spray vaccination, the dosage of water, the size of the nozzle that determines the vaccine distribution and the temperature of the solution and of the room where the vaccine is used are all very important.
 The chicks need some time in an illuminated room for a proper assimilation of some typologies of vaccine.